 All the capital stones are carved with subjects drawn from the Medieval “Bestiaries”, with Biblical and Pagan figures, allegories of the months, acanthus leaves, and symbolic elements that are hard to decode.

 On one capital the effigy of William II offering the Church to the Virgin can be seen.

 Unlike the creators of the Mosaic, we do know at least the names of some of the the creators of the capitals - for example, engraved on a capital on the north side is "Romanus, son of Constantine, a marble worker”.

 To the south-west of the cathedral you can also see the so-called “small cloister”, in whose center is a fountain that spurts water into the basin below.

-Note: if you are visiting in early November a cultural event of great prestige is held in Monreale: the “Week of Sacred Music”, when the cathedral brings together orchestras and choirs from around the world.
+Note: if you are visiting in early November a prestigious cultural event is held in Monreale: the “Week of Sacred Music”, when the cathedral brings together orchestras and choirs from around the world.

-After exploring the cathedral, we suggest you spend some time exploring the region around Monreale, an area of considerable cultural and landscape charm.
+After exploring the cathedral, we suggest you spend some time exploring the region around Monreale, which is an area of considerable charm.

-As we saw in the Cathedral of Monreale, mosaics are the predominant art form in Monreale and the ancient traditions of this technique are still taught today.
+As you have seen, in the Cathedral of Monreale mosaics are the predominant local art form and the ancient traditions of this technique are still taught today.
 You can find craftsmen that still produce quality mosaics in many workshops around Monreale.

 With regard to other local traditions it should first be said that Monreale and the “Valle del Belice” produce excellent wines at an international level.